tototomate123/tuwunel/docs/turn.md

 TURN over TLS.
 This is highly recommended.

-If you need unauthenticated access to the TURN URIs, or some clients may be having trouble, you can enable `turn_guest_access` in conduwuit which disables authentication for the TURN URI endpoint `/_matrix/client/v3/voip/turnServer`
+If you need unauthenticated access to the TURN URIs, or some clients may be having trouble, you can enable `turn_guest_access` in Tuwunel which disables authentication for the TURN URI endpoint `/_matrix/client/v3/voip/turnServer`

 ### Run